Descendants of the Sikh gurus: During Sikh-rule

+The Sikh Empire of Ranjit Singh patronized the guru descendants.
+Over forty-percent of its religious charity revenue grants (dharmarth) were issued to Bedi and Sodhi descendants, who also often received jagir granths and cash salaries for additional services for the polity.

+Colonial period

 During the period of the Singh Sabha movement, the guru-ansh sided with the traditionalist Amritsar Singh Sabha faction rather than the reformist Lahore Singh Sabha.
 The reformist Sikhs, such as the Tat Khalsa, believed that all Sikhs should be treated equally, thus were opposed to descendants of the Sikh gurus being given more respect than ordinary Sikhs.
 The 'cushion controversy' involving Khem Singh Bedi at Darbar Sahib stirred-up a debate over the status of the guru descendants.
 Khem Singh Bedi was one of the main-backers of the Amritsar faction, alongside the Faridkot ruler, Raja Bikram Singh.
 Its rival, the Lahore Singh Sabha was led by a low-caste Sikh named Ditt Singh, who opposed the special treatment afforded to the descendants of Sikh gurus, calling for equality, also opposing the pujaris priests whom were acting as gurus in their caretaker role of Sikh shrines.
 Thus, the Lahore Singh Sabha, under the leadership of Gurmukh Singh and Harsa Singh, opposed the veneration of the descendants and the practice of living gurus.
 Eventually, the Lahore faction won-over the Amritsar faction amongst the Sikh populace.
 After the Singh Sabha movement, the guru descendants lost much of the prestige, power, and influence they once held in Sikh society.

+Present

 Descendants of the Sikh gurus continue to hold many relics in their familial possession, such as rare, early manuscripts of Sikh scriptures.